thehairy/discord.js/README.md

 ## About

-discord.js is a powerful [Node.js](https://nodejs.org) module that allows you to easily interact with the [Discord API](https://discord.com/developers/docs/intro).
+memecord.js is a memeful [Node.js](https://nodejs.org) module that allows you to memefully interact with the [Discord API](https://discord.com/developers/docs/intro).

 - Object-oriented
 - Predictable abstractions
 - Performant
 - 100% coverage of the Discord API
+- 1000% not working

 ## Installation